It takes practice to produce optimised blog posts that are friendly for search engines and users. It’s a skill that you can improve with time.

 The order of the tags should therefore be H1->H2->H3.

-It’s simple to create a well-organized blog structure.
-The screenshot below shows how I used headings in this blog post.
+It’s easy to give your blog a well-organized structure.
+Take a look at the screenshot below, which shows how I added headings in this post.

 05. Keep your paragraphs brief.

-Do not just put large paragraphs on one page and hit the publish key.
+Do not just put large paragraphs on one page and hit the publish button.

 Make small paragraphs (between 2 and 3 sentences) and use the different formatting options, e.g., Bold, Italic, and Underline, which will make your text more interesting.